 Erythritol & the Low FODMAP Diet

-What is Erythritol?
+What is erythritol?

-Where is Erythritol Found?
+Where is erythritol found?

 Erythritol is found naturally in some fruits, mushrooms, and fermented foods like sherry, wine, and soy sauce (1 8).
-On the low FODMAP diet some wines, soy sauce, and certain fruits are considered safe and do not need to be removed from the diet.
+On the low FODMAP diet some wines, soy sauce, and certain fruits are considered low FODMAP and do not need to be removed from the diet.
 Erythritol can also be semi-artificially produced by the fermentation of glucose, derived from wheat or cornstarch, by using non-pathogenic yeasts (8).
 This type of erythritol is used as an artificial sweetener in chewing gum, confectionery, jams, coffee syrups, beverages, and sugar substitutes (it is often added to stevia sugar substitutes like Natvia and Truvia) (1 6 7 8).